ekamperi/ekamperi.github.io/_posts/2020-02-08-bayesian-connection-to-lasso-and-ridge-regression.md

 **(c) Argue that the LASSO estimate is the *mode* for $$\beta$$ under the posterior distribution.**

 In statistics, the *mode* of a set of numbers is the number that appears most often.
-The concept can be extended to continuous values.
+For instance, in the set $$S = {1, 99, 5, 7, 5, 2, 0}$$ the mode is 5, because 5 appears twice in the set and all the other numbers once.
+This concept can be extended to continuous values as well.
 In a normal distribution mean, median and mode coincide.
 However, in skewed distributions they are different.

 <p align="center">
  <img style="width: 90%; height: 90%" src="{{ site.url }}/images/mode_median_mean.png" alt="Mode vs mean vs median of distribution">
 </p>

-Anyway, to show that LASSO estimate is the *mode* for $$\beta$$ under the posterior distribution, we need to show that the most likely value for $$\beta$$ is given by the LASSO solution.
+Anyway, to show that LASSO estimate is the *mode* for $$\beta$$ under the posterior distribution, we need to show that the most likely value for $$\beta$$ is given when the LASSO solution is fulfilled.
 Here is how we do that.
 First, we rearrange the expression a bit:

 $$
 \begin{align*}